-Figure [STC]: The UO2 pin-cell is divided into twenty cells (from cell 1 at one extremity to cell 20 at the other extremity).
+Figure 20: The UO2 pin-cell is divided into twenty cells (from cell 1 at one extremity to cell 20 at the other extremity).
 First line, from left to right: cycle to cycle flux correlations in cells 1, 5 and 10 respectively.
 Second line, from left to right: cell to cell correlations with temporal lags of 0, 50 and 200 respectively.